Trump's plan would cut the statutory rate to 15 percent, but many companies are already paying far less. » Read More

 More than 30 companies on the S&P 500 fell from Election Day to the inauguration, and have kept falling. » Read More

 By: Mark Fahey

-The national unemployment rate rose a 0.1 point in December, to 4.7 percent, the Labor Department announced Friday.
-That's a slight increase, but relying on that one headline number as an indicator of the economy's general direction ignores important information just below the surface.
+The national unemployment rate rose slightly to 4.8 percent in January, the Labor Department announced Friday.
+But relying on that one headline number as an indicator of the economy overall ignores important information just below the surface.

-Every month on "Jobs Friday," the Bureau of Labor Statistics releases a slew of data, each of which provides its own perspective on the nation's employment situation.
-Economists look past the official unemployment rate — that 4.7 percent figure, also known as the "U-3" — to other metrics that give their own nuanced view of the jobs in the country.
+Each month on "Jobs Friday," the Bureau of Labor Statistics puts out a treasure trove of economic data, each of which provides its own perspective on the labor market and the employment situation.
+Economists look past the official unemployment rate — that 4.8 percent figure, also known as the "U-3" — to other metrics that give their own view of jobs in the country.

-One of those figures is called the U-6 rate, which has a broader definition of unemployment than the U-3 does.
-In December, that number fell 0.1 point, to 9.2 percent.
+One of those figures is called the U-6 rate, which has a broader definition of unemployment than does the U-3.
+In January, that number ticked up from 9.2 percent to 9.4 percent.

 Donald Trump's Supreme Court nominee will be the youngest member of the aging court if he's approved, but the president seriously overestimates how long Neil Gorsuch — or any other Supreme Court justice in history, for that matter — is likely to serve.

 On Tuesday evening, Trump announced Gorsuch as his pick for the seat left vacant by the death of Justice Antonin Scalia in 2016.
 Gorsuch, 49, is a circuit judge for the 10th Circuit Court of Appeals (he was also one of the youngest appeals court judges in the country).